Hank the Angry Drunken Dwarf: Film and television

 Hank was friends with actor Billy Barty and had auditioned for a part in the 1988 movie Willow in which Barty had a role as a benevolent wizard, but Hank did not get the part.
 Because of his friendship with Barty, Hank raised money every year for the Billy Barty Foundation to Benefit Little People.

-Hank made at least one appearance on WWF Raw is War on May 25, 1998, being presenting by The Jackyl as Oddites; and starred in a local commercial selling used cars.
+Hank made at least one appearance on WWF Raw is War on May 25, 1998, being presented by The Jackyl as Oddities; and starred in a local commercial selling used cars.

 In 2000, Hank played the role of "God" in the movie Citizen Toxie: The Toxic Avenger IV.

 In 2000, Hank had a supporting actor role in the film Shoe Shine Boys playing a mustached felon named Leo Henry Williams.
-Actor Martin Landau saw the film and was so impressed with Hank's performance that he arranged a meeting and met Hank. (the film's title was later changed to Prank).
+Actor Martin Landau saw the film and was so impressed with Hank's performance that he arranged a meeting and met Hank.
+(The film's title was later changed to Prank).

 In 2001 Hank had a guest starring role in an episode of the FX network comedy Son of the Beach.

 Death

 Hank would occasionally cut down on his drinking.
 During a Stern Show segment in August 1999 in which Howie Mandel was the guest, Hank explained that when he reduced his intake of alcohol it precipitated him to go into a seizure during an appearance in California.

-In a documentary short that profiled Hank, his mother related how doctors had told her that Hank's liver was damaged, and that she didn't know how long he had to live, and that she "didn't know what to do."
+In a documentary short that profiled Hank, his mother related how doctors had told her that Hank's liver was damaged, and that she did not know how long he had to live, and that she "didn't know what to do."
 Hank had been in rehab before, as well as court-mandated detox, and it had never worked.
 Once Hank was even kicked out of Alcoholics Anonymous because he brought a bottle of MD 20/20 to a meeting and started drinking it five seconds after the meeting started.
-Regarding trying to get Hank help for his alcoholism, Howard Stern explained, "People always asked me if we tried to get him to stop drinking, and I said all the time we did..."
+Regarding trying to get Hank help for his alcoholism, Stern explained, "People always asked me if we tried to get him to stop drinking, and I said all the time we did..."
 Stern also related that there were employees of the show who tried to get Hank into programs.

 Hank had related that he first tried alcohol when his grandfather had given him a taste of blackberry brandy when he was around seven or eight years old (his grandfather died when Hank was eight).